jonnycomes/survivorpy/README.md

 ```
 ### More examples

-For more interesting examples, see [examples.md](examples/examples.md).
+More interesting examples coming soon...

 ## Data Source and Attribution